 1. I’ve noticed that learning math is not like learning history facts or science facts.
 Doing math requires practicable SKILLS, the same way playing guitar does.
 You can’t be shown skills and expected to know them.
 You don’t study math facts or guitar facts the way you study a science or a history fact.
 You can’t just be TOLD them.
 To have functional use of them, you have to DO them, and you have to do them repeatedly.
 You have to get them in your BONES, in your muscle memory.
 This requires practice.

 2. I’ve noticed that practice can be boring.
 It can be inefficient.
 It can take too much time and yield too little results.
 Ain’t nobody got time for that.

 3. I’ve noticed there’s a TRUST component.
 If you knew that the time you were investing was definitely, obviously yielding results, then you would be MOTIVATED and it would be easier to show up and do your part.
 Without that trust piece, it’s hard to stay motivated to do something, especially if it’s overly taxing (outside your ZPD) or underly so (bo-ring).

-4. I’ve noticed that I, Lacie Taylor, LOVE LOVE LOVE figuring out ways to shortcut and maximize the learning process.
+4. I’ve noticed that I, Lacie Taylor, LOVE LOVE LOVE figuring out ways to maximize and to ease the learning process.
 I love taking something that was shown to me in a music theory lesson, e.g., and figuring out THE BEST way to chunk it down, space the repetition, get it in my bones.
 What makes the most sense for me to practice and how?
 What will get it from my brain into my fingers in the shortest most efficient amount of time?
 What will help it stick, make sure I’m getting it for keeps?
 What will make my practice sessions DO-ABLE?
 And not only do-able but ENJOYable – that sweet spot of learning where you’re so satisfied with your progress that you’re COMPELLED to make more?
 What will help me TRUST that it’s WORKING?
 What’s the most optimal way to go from this skill just being something that was shown to me to something that I know so well that it feels intuitive?